-Hospital-Level Analysis I run a specification that instruments for the denial rate, or the share of all admissions at a hospital that are audited and a payment is demanded from.
-I also consider heterogeneity by how "successful" audits are (from the RAC's point of view) by comparing hospitals with above- and below-average demand rates, or the share of audits that result in a payment demand.
-As a robustness test, in Figure D14 I instrument for a hospital's denial rate, or the share of claims that where a denial is made after audit, rather than its audit rate.
+Hospital-Level Analysis I run a specification that uses the denial rate, or the share of all admissions at a hospital that are audited and for which a payment is demanded back.
+I also consider heterogeneity in the success of audits (from the RAC's point of view) by comparing hospitals with above- and below-average demand rates, or the share of audits that result in a payment demanded and reclaimed.
+As a robustness test, in Figure D14 I use a hospital's denial rate-the share of claims for which a denial is made after audit-rather than its audit rate.
 Equation 11 defines the relationship between denial rate, audit rate, and demand rate.

-$$Denial \ Rate{ht} = \underbrace{P(Audit)}{Audit \ Rate} {}{ht} \times \underbrace{P(Demand|Audit)}{Demand \ Rate} {}{ht}$$ (11)
+$$Denial \ Rate{ht} = \underbrace{P(Audit)}{Audit \ Rate} {ht} \times \underbrace{P(Demand|Audit)}{Demand \ Rate} {ht}$$ (11)

-Since 41 percent of audits in 2011 resulted in a demand in the main sample, one would expect that the hospital response to a one-percentage point increase in denial rate should be about twice the response to one percentage point increase in audit rate.
-Indeed, this is what the results reflect - for example, hospitals reduced admissions by 2.5 percent in 2012 in response to a 1pp increase in 2011 audit rate, and they reduced admissions by 5.7 percent in 2012 in response to a 1pp increase in denial rate.
-The denial rate results track with the audit rate results, and combined with the heterogeneity by demand rate results, demonstrate that hospitals are mostly responding to the share of claims that are audited, rather than how successful the audits are.
+Since 41 percent of audits in 2011 resulted in a demand in the main sample, one would expect that a hospital's response to a one-percentage point increase in the denial rate should be about twice the response to one percentage point increase in the audit rate.
+Indeed, this is what the results reflect; for example, hospitals reduced admissions by 2.5 percent in 2012 in response to a one-percentage point increase in the 2011 audit rate, and they reduced admissions by 5.7 percent in 2012 in response to a one-percentage point increase in the denial rate.
+The denial rate results track with the audit rate results, and, combined with the results for heterogeneity in demand rates, they demonstrate that hospitals are mostly responding to the share of claims that are audited, rather than how successful the audits are.
 Hospitals with relatively low demand rates still reduce admissions in response to audits, even though a lower share of their audited claims are denied.
-They may still reduce admissions because simply going through the auditing process is costly - even if a claim is not eventually denied.
+They may reduce admissions because simply going through the auditing process is costly even if a claim is not eventually denied.
 So as hospitals learn about what RACs are targeting, they reduce admissions to deter future audits, not just future denials.
-Hospitals may want to avoid audits if the audit process itself is costly, which is consistent with other work that has shown that the "back-and-forth" interactions between providers and payers in the claim denial process is costly for providers, even when it doesn't result in a denial (Dunn et al., 2021).
+That hospitals may want to avoid audits if the audit process itself is costly is consistent with other work that has shown that the back-and-forth between providers and payers in the claim-denial process is costly for providers, even when it doesn't result in a denial (Dunn et al., 2021).